ArtifactDB/gobbler/README.md

 - `project`: string containing the name of the project.
 - `asset`: string containing the name of the asset.
 - `version`: string containing the name of the version.
+- `force` (optional): boolean indicating whether the version should be forcibly deleted.
+  Occasionally necessary if the version contains corrupted summary or manifest files, in which case they will be deleted but the project usage will need to be refreshed manually.

 On success, the version is deleted.
 The HTTP response will contain a JSON object with the `type` property set to `SUCCESS`.